Under the Bridge: All Saints version

-"Under the Bridge" served as the third single released from English girl group All Saints' debut album, All Saints (1997).
+"Under the Bridge" served as the third single (fourth in Japan) from English girl group All Saints' debut album, All Saints (1997).
 In the UK and Australia, it was issued as a double A-side with a cover of Labelle's "Lady Marmalade".
 It became All Saints' second number-one single on the UK Singles Chart.

 Background

 "Under the Bridge" was slightly altered because it contained personal lyrics by Anthony Kiedis, and the All Saints covered it because they liked the overall sound and feeling of the recording.
 The All Saints version contains samples of the original recording, the most important one being the distinctive guitar playing in the beginning.
 The Red Hot Chili Peppers were, however, displeased with this version; Kiedis felt the cover was poorly recreated and, because the final verse, which contains the line "Under the bridge downtown / is where I drew some blood", was omitted, it lost all personal significance.
 He said of All Saints' version: "It was kind of funny, they looked so pretty and clean, it looked like they didn't know what they were singing about".
-The guitar on "Under the Bridge" was played by Richard Hawley.
+The guitar on All Saints' version was played by Richard Hawley.